TropComplique/shufflenet-v2-tensorflow/README.md

 All measurements were done using batches of size 8, images of size 224x224, and NVIDIA GTX 1080 Ti.
 See `benchmark_speed.ipynb` for the code.

 MobileNet v1 results are taken from [here](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md).
 MobileNet v2 results are taken from [here](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet).

 ## Notes
-1. Using moving averages of weights doesn't increases accuracy for some reason.
+1. Using moving averages of weights doesn't increase accuracy for some reason.

 ## Requirements
 1. for using the pretrained models: `tensorflow 1.10`